Supporting Women, the Arts, Education, and Humanitarian Causes.

 10th VIS Festival 2013: the prize to Karolina Glusiec for Velocity (Poland/UK 2012).

 11th VIS Festival 2014: the prize to Jennifer Reeder for A Million Miles Away (USA 2014).

 12th VIS Festival 2015: the prize to Konstantina Kotzamani for Washingtonia (Greece 2014).

 Famed Canadian rose grower Brad Jalbert unveiled a new floribunda-tea rose hybrid named the Elfi von Dassanowsky Rose, also known as the "Elfi" in December 2009.
 It was included in the Peggy Rockefeller Rose Garden at the NY Botanical Garden in Spring 2013.
-Forthcoming presentation ceremonies will be held at the Volksgarten in Vienna and in Los Angeles.
+Presentation ceremonies will be forthcoming at the Volksgarten in Vienna and in Los Angeles.
 The rose is available for purchase in bare-root form at Palantine Roses, Ontario, Canada

 The International Astronomers Union (IAU) named the minor planet 4495 Dassanowsky in her honor November 2014.